-Organizing Christian activities outside has become very difficult and very unsafe.
+Organizing Christian activities has become very difficult and very unsafe.
 Hindu radicals will immediately regard this as a form of evangelism and react vehemently.
-If Christians were to try this, Hindu mobs would cause disruption and beat everyone present.
+If Christians were to try this, Hindu mobs would storm in and assault everyone present.

 Block 5.8: Christian preaching, teaching and/or published materials have been monitored.
 (4.00 points)